tanoManzo/notes/Di's paper.md

 ## In Results
 ### section: Deep Learning profiles ...
 do you have an explanation to the drop in performance from enhancer to silencer for the sentence: "(AUPRC) of 0.885 for enhancers and 0.637 for silencers on average"

+### section: AD-associated ..

+To the sentence at page 5: "This trend also was observed in blood cells ( SL loci vs all other loci) 40, key modulars of immune systems."
+I will change it in "This trend was ALSO observed in blood cells ( SL loci vs all other loci) 40, key MODULATOR of immune systems."